Top Rated Employment Attorney in Minneapolis, Minnesota

 View Transcript

-the philosophy that guides my work as a
+The philosophy that guides my work as a

-lawyer is storytelling um I don’t think
+lawyer is storytelling.
+Um, I don’t

-it’s something that a lot of people
+think it’s something that a lot of

-think about or associate with lawyers
+people think about or associate with

-storyteller on behalf of your client so
+being a storyteller on behalf of your

-you represent somebody in a case there’s
+client.
+So, you represent somebody in a

-somebody else representing the opponent
+case.
+There’s somebody else representing

-down to a competing story whether that’s
+times it comes down to a competing

-the story you tell the judge or the
+story.
+Whether that’s the story you tell

-story that you tell the jury humans are
+the judge or the story that you tell the

-all storytellers and they’re all
+jury, humans are all storytellers and

-package your client’s case into the most
+you want to package your client’s case

-compelling story that’ll persuade
+into the most compelling story that’ll

-whoever you’re talking
+persuade whoever you’re talking to.

-to yeah the experience that I have uh
+Yeah.
+The experience that I have uh

 for being a lawyer is a little bit